 Being Vegetarian & Meal Prepping

 What is so different about RNT?
 They have a wealth of information freely available on the website and it’s all there, all the science, all the real-life experiences and I used that to continually learn and grow.
 I have come to understand that carbs are not the enemy.
 Although when you are restricting calories, protein becomes king, followed by carbs and fats.
-All this coupled with Nathans knowledge, experience and guidance meant I could also grow and learn about food and nutrition and how it impacts me on a day to day basis, and learn to manage it without it managing me.
+I finally learnt about food and nutrition and how it impacts me on a day to day basis, and learnt to manage it without it managing me.
 It’s been the continual learning and understanding that got me through these 16 weeks.

 Embracing Weight Training

 Once I started on the training plan it was still daunting entering the weights area, but the confidence now that I get once you start beating your own personal goals on the plates or bars is incredible.
-I tried to make progression each week and when I didn’t or was being too slack with my choices, I was called out for it for sure.
+I tried to make progression each week and when I didn’t or was being too slack with my choices, I was called out on it.

-People worry that this is an online model and how do you know if you are training correctly as your coach isn’t actually with you.
+People worry that this is an online model and how do you know if you are training correctly as the coaches aren’t actually with you.
 It was a worry for me too.
 I was worried about the risk of injury as I was a complete novice in this arena.
-I looked at all the RNT training videos, took screen shots if I needed and more importantly, once I started, I videoed me doing key exercises and sent them onto my coach so he could check and improve technique.
-He was always available for advice.
+I looked at all the RNT training videos, took screen shots if I needed and more importantly, once I started, I videoed myself doing key exercises and sent them across to be checked and to get any advice on ways to improve technique.

 I have 2 mantras at the gym.
 Number 1: I am not weak and 2: my journey is my own.